batarong/batarong-games/readme.md

 gambiling will be done with piwo (beer) as currency

 ## todo
-1. game over screen
+1. more platforms
-2. launcher
+2. collect piwo
-3. more platforms
+3. fight enemys
-4. collect piwo
+4. gambling support
-5. fight enemys
+5. microtransactions
-6. gambling support
+6. save state
-7. microtransactions
+7. make this list better
-8. save state
+8. game over screen (finished kinda only can restart with letter r)
-9. make this list better
+9. launcher